ErikMuir/chess-engine/README.md

 ## Known Bugs

 <!-- - _none_ -->
-- broken when move confirmation is disabled
-- computer tries to move even when game is over
 - captured pieces keep disappearing
 - onClickPawnPromotion might be broken?
 - move navigation / currentMoveIndex